Choose a prenatal care provider

 In northwest Wisconsin, women can choose from family medicine physicians and advanced care providers, family medicine residents, nurse-midwives and OB-GYNs for their maternity care.
 Beyond your primary provider, an entire team of experts and specialized staff work together to serve you.
 Brief videos are available to help you select a health care provider whose approach to labor, delivery and pain management aligns with yours.

-In the Eau Claire area, women who receive prenatal care in Eau Claire, Chippawa Falls, Mondovi and Osseo typically deliver in Eau Claire.
+In the Eau Claire area, women who receive prenatal care at Mayo Clinic Health System in Barron, Chippewa Falls, Eau Claire, Menomonie, Mondovi and Osseo typically deliver at Mayo Clinic Health System in Eau Claire.

 Family medicine providers